ElizaZhou96/ElizaZhou96.github.io/_pages/minipages/1_Intro.md

 Yutong Zhou is a Postdoctoral Researcher at the [Leibniz Centre for Agricultural Landscape Research (ZALF)](https://www.zalf.de/en/Pages/ZALF.aspx), Germany.
 She received her Ph.D. in Information Science and Engineering from [Ritsumeikan University](https://en.ritsumei.ac.jp/), Japan.

 Her research focuses on the intersection of **Scientific AI, Multimodal Intelligence, and Human-AI Collaboration**.
 She is particularly interested in developing AI systems under heterogeneous, incomplete, and uncertain data conditions while remaining transparent, interpretable, and useful to domain experts.

-Yutong's work includes multimodal foundation models, explainable AI, benchmark design, and human-centred evaluation.
-Through interdisciplinary collaborations across biodiversity, environmental science, agriculture, and emerging healthcare, she explores how AI can support scientific discovery, evidence-based decision-making, and responsible real-world deployment.

-Her long-term vision is to establish the data, evaluation, and methodological foundations for next-generation AI ecosystems and scientific communities.
+Through interdisciplinary collaborations across *biodiversity, environmental science, agriculture, healthcare, and knowledge systems*, she explores how AI can support scientific discovery, preserve and transfer expertise, and enable responsible real-world deployment.
+Her long-term vision is to establish the data, evaluation, and methodological foundations for **next-generation AI ecosystems and scientific communities**.

 <!--
 Yutong Zhou is a Postdoc Researcher at the [Leibniz Centre for Agricultural Landscape Research (ZALF)](https://www.zalf.de/en/Pages/ZALF.aspx).
 Before that, she received her Ph.D. degree at [Ritsumeikan University](https://en.ritsumei.ac.jp/) in 2023.
 She was supervised by [Prof. Nobutaka Shimada](https://scholar.google.co.jp/citations?hl=en&user=hMrMYaQAAAAJ).